nikodemus/foolang/README.md

     -- This is a comment

-If -- occurs again on the same line it ends the comment.

-    receiver aMessage -- this is a comment -- anotherMessage

-End of line comments describing the value the line evaluates to are conventionally prefixed with `-->`2, but syntactically this is just a line comment that starts with a greater-than sign:

-    x = y + z --> sum of x and y

-Block comments are surrounded by lines that contain only `---`:
+Block comments are surrounded by `---`:

+    output println: --- This is a comment --- "Hello!"

     ---
-    x = y + z
-    x aMessage
-    x anotherMessage
+    This is a comment
+    Still a comment
     ---

+End of line comments describing the value the line evaluates to are conventionally prefixed with `-->`, but syntactically this is just a line comment that starts with a greater-than sign:

+    x = y + z --> sum of x and y

 **Literals***

+Numbers are quite conventional, with _ as allowed readability separators.
+Literal floats are doubles, unless written in the exponential format using

+    1_000_000
+    0xDEADBEEF
+    0b011011
+    1.0     -- double
+    1.0e10  -- double
-    --
+    1.0f10  -- single

+Strings allow interpolations to be embedded:

+    "Hello {user name}!"

+Litetal

 - I quite like the idea of making "reserved words" uppercase keywords: